imbenrabi/placer-ai-ex/README.md

 ## Installation

-To install the necessary dependencies, run the following command from project root:
+To install the necessary dependencies, run the following command in project root:

 ```bash
   yarn install